ErinCall/bloge/posts/set_up_iam_on_cloudfront.md

 Amazon requires you to upload the private key you'll use, so I think you should assign a specific key to your CDN.
 I have a wildcard certificate I could use for my cdn domain, but distributing private keys to anyone--even an entity as reputable as Amazon--is a bad idea, so let's generate a fresh public/private key pair to use with Amazon.
 Run these commands (you may have to install openssl):

 ```
-openssl genrsa -out cdn_andrewlorente_com.key 2048
+openssl genrsa -out cdn_erincall_com.key 2048
-openssl req -new -key cdn_andrewlorente_com.key -out cdn_andrewlorente_com.csr
+openssl req -new -key cdn_erincall_com.key -out cdn_erincall_com.csr
 ```

-Of course, you should replace `cdn_andrewlorente_com` with your own domain.
+Of course, you should replace `cdn_erincall_com` with your own domain.
 The second command will prompt you for various information; for the most part it's obvious what you should enter.
 It's imperative, though, that you enter your CDN domain at the "Common Name" prompt, and leave the "challenge password" blank.

 You now have two files, a `.key` and a `.csr` (for Certificate Signing Request).
 The `.key` file is your private key; you should keep it close to your vest.
 The .csr is public information and you don't have to be careful with it.